EitanBlumin/flash-game-bs-apollo/README.md

 ### Enemies

-1. Common Cylon Fighter - The greyish cylon fighter is the most common enemy in the game, and also the weakest.
+1. Common Cylon Raider - The greyish cylon raider is the most common enemy in the game, and also the weakest.
 It is moderately agile with a moderate fire-rate.
-2. Ace Cylon Fighter - A bigger and reddish cylon fighter.
-It is faster and more agile than the common Cylon fighter, and has a higher fire rate.
+2. Ace Cylon Raider - A bigger and reddish cylon raider.
+It is faster and more agile than the common Cylon raider, and has a higher fire rate.
 It is the most formidable dog-fighting enemy, but its larger hull makes it slightly easier to hit than the common Cylon fighter.
-3. Cylon Transport - This is a big, hulking Cylon fighter with a single front-facing cannon.
+3. Cylon Transport - This is a big, hulking Cylon shuttle with a single front-facing cannon.
 It is the least agile of the enemies and it's a huge target, but it has the most formidable hull protection and high firing rate (once you get into its range).

 ### Mission Area